 Orders for big ticket manufactured goods ticks up just 0.4%

-September 25, 2020 by Martin Crutsinger, The Associated Press
+By Martin Crutsinger, The Associated Press

 WASHINGTON – Orders to U.S. factories for big-ticket manufactured goods increased just 0.4 per cent in August following a much larger gain in the previous month.